 Aug 11 2017

 In the 2001 case of Circuit City Stores, Inc. v.
 Adams, the United States Supreme Court concluded that the federal law governing arbitration can be applied to employment contracts.
-The decision allowed employers to require employees who had signed arbitration agreements to resolve their subsequent employment disputes by arbitration, thus precluding the employees from suing their employers in court.
+The decision allowed employers to require employees who had signed forced arbitration agreements to resolve their subsequent employment disputes by arbitration, thus precluding the employees from suing their employers in court.

 Since then, more and more employers are forcing their employees to sign arbitration agreements.
 Although the concept of arbitration is sound, it can hurt an employee’s chances of having a fair resolution of his claim against an employer.